ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Results

 \subsection{Numerical Experiments}

-\textbf{Effect of Model Partitioning and Shifted Compression.} $\;$ We first analyze how the two key mechanisms of \textsc{eris} affect privacy leakage.
-Figure~\ref{fig:combined_A_w} (left) reports the impact of \textit{model partitioning} on MIA accuracy, as a function of the number of aggregators $A$, evaluated on MNIST.
-Consistent with Theorem~\ref{thm:privacy}, increasing $A$ significantly reduces privacy leakage by limiting the number of observable parameters per round without affecting model accuracy.
-Notably, the experimental trend closely mirrors the linear dependency predicted by the theoretical bound on mutual information.
-Figure~\ref{fig:combined_A_w} (right) shows the impact of the \textit{compression} constant $\omega$ with $A\!=\!50$ fixed: stronger compression (higher $\omega$, i.e., lower retention probability $p$) steadily drives MIA accuracy toward the idealized minimum-leakage baseline.
-These results empirically validate Theorem~\ref{thm:privacy}, underscoring the role of shifted compression in reducing MIA risk, while Appendix~\ref{app:shited_compr} quantifies its effect on model utility.
-For DRA , we find that compression alone is insufficient, especially against the ROG attack (Table~\ref{tab:comm_strategies_quality}), whereas partitioning is highly effective: even with $A\!=\!2$ (i.e., half of the gradient exposed), reconstructions are highly distorted and no longer preserve meaningful features of the original.
+\paragraph{Effect of FSA and DSC on privacy.} We first isolate the two mechanisms that reduce the adversary's view in \textsc{eris}.
+Figure~\ref{fig:combined_A_w} (left) evaluates FSA by varying the number of aggregators $A$ on MNIST.

+Consistent with Theorem~\ref{thm:privacy}, increasing $A$ reduces privacy leakage by limiting each aggregator to a smaller shard of the client update, without affecting model accuracy.
+The observed trend follows the $1/A$ factor in the mutual-information bound.
+Figure~\ref{fig:combined_A_w} (right) evaluates DSC with $A\!=\!50$ fixed: stronger compression (higher $\omega$, i.e., lower retention probability $p$) further reduces MIA accuracy toward the idealized minimum-leakage baseline.
+These results validate the decomposition in Theorem~\ref{thm:privacy}: FSA provides the core privacy amplification through sharding, while DSC further shrinks the observable subset.
+Appendix~\ref{app:shited_compr} quantifies the corresponding effect of DSC on model utility.
+For DRA, we find that compression alone is insufficient, especially against ROG (Table~\ref{tab:comm_strategies_quality}), whereas FSA is highly effective: even with $A\!=\!2$ (i.e., half of the update exposed), reconstructions are highly distorted and no longer preserve meaningful features of the original.